 As I've mentioned in other articles, I use my home network for evaluation of technologies as well as supporting multiple websites.
 The primary server runs Apache/Tomcat and also acts as the firewall for the internal network.
 I use iptables to limit access to ports and also proxy some of the internal services.
 Everything else behind the firewall is masqueraded.
 The internal servers typically provide support services, running three different J2EE application servers (IBM's WebSphere, BEA Weblogic and Sun's glassfish) as well as various RDBMS servers (Oracle, DB/2, MySQL and PostgreSQL.)
 The hex core processor (sudsyxen) is sometimes used as a Xen server but that functionality is gradually being supplanted by VirtualBox.
-The internal network was upgraded to gigabit Ethernet, even though the commercial Internet service only runs at 12 Mbps, and it significantly speeds up ftp or scp transfers between machines.
+The internal network was upgraded to gigabit Ethernet, while the commercial Internet service runs at 80 Mbps, and it significantly speeds up ftp or scp transfers between machines.

 I've assembled each of the servers myself.
 I select the components (motherboard, processor, memory, power supply, hard drives, etc.) and re-use some server boxes I purchased a number of years ago.
 They all look the same from the outside but the internals change over time and as needs require.
 That also explains my collection of older motherboards, processors and hard drives, even some old IDE drives which most contemporary mother boards don't even support.
 I even have some old CD (pre-DVD) and floppy drives.
 Also lots of memory cards which will never be used again unless someone comes to me with a very old computer in need of a new lease on life.
 Four of the servers live downstairs, due to both heat and noise.
 There's also a Brother 4040 CDN (colour laser, duplex, networked) printer down there.
 It generates beautiful output although toner life leaves something to be desired.